Welcome!

 Sep 2019 - Aug 2020

-First academic year of M.Res. in Economics, the Autonomous University of Barcelona
+First academic year of the M.Res. in Economics, Autonomous University of Barcelona

 Sep 2018 - Jul 2019